tfabris/BlueGigaEmpeg/README.md

 Upgrade the empeg Car's Hijack kernel and set "Serial Port Assignment"
 ------------------------------------------------------------------------------
+The latest version of Hijack is required in order for BlueGigaEmpeg to work correctly.
 Install the latest Hijack Kernel onto the empeg Car player if it is not already installed.
 Link to the Hijack kernel is found in the [Prerequisites](#prerequisites) section of this document.
 Make sure it is Hijack version 524 or later.